-- Strategic Planning: Focusing on the long-term requires development of financial forecasts to support the quarterly, yearly and 3-5 year plans.
+- Strategic Planning: Focusing on the long-term requires the development of financial forecasts to support the quarterly, yearly, and 3-5 year plans.
 From these forecasts, budgets and 13-week cash flow forecasts are developed for accountability and variance visibility to allow for corrections as needed.
 Part of this strategic planning process also includes assessments of the financial viability of new products, services, customer segments, markets, etc. in light of company capabilities.

 - CEO Partner: CEOs need a right-hand person to help them manage the organization so they can focus on ensuring their vision comes to fruition.
 A CFO is the most appropriate person to do this as they have the next broadest view of all aspects of the business.
 CFOs are also the most appropriate person to deliver and discuss results with investors and other key stakeholders.

-- Agent of Change & Innovation: A strategic CFO acts as an agent of change and champions innovation that can lead to not only efficiency, but increased revenue, as well.
+- Agent of Change & Innovation: A strategic CFO acts as an agent of change and champions innovation that can lead to not only efficiency but increased revenue, as well.
 A good CFO educates employees on how their actions affect the financial performance of the company so that everyone is aware of how they win as a team.

 - Cash & Capital Expertise: CFOs build relationships with bankers and investors through open and frequent communication of company performance.
-This builds the foundation for easier conversations in the future should company performance dip or need for capital to fund new projects.
+This builds the foundation for easier conversations in the future should company performance dip or need capital to fund new projects.

 Related Content: Should I outsource my CFO?